jgm/pandoc/man/man1/pandoc.1.md

         C:\Documents And Settings\USERNAME\Application Data\pandoc

     in Windows.
-A reference ODT, `templates` directory, `s5` directory placed in this directory will override pandoc's normal defaults.
+A `reference.odt`, `epub.css`, `templates` directory, or `s5` directory placed in this directory will override pandoc's normal defaults.

 \--dump-args
 :   Print information about command-line arguments to *stdout*, then exit.